AlfonsoDelaLuna/Drugstore_Inventory/README.md

 ## Problems Encountered

+The problems encoutered is when the nurse do inventory, it is usually paper-bases.

 ## Technologies Used

 - **PHP:** The system is primarily built using PHP, a server-side scripting language, for handling backend logic and database interactions.